12 months UNLIMITED access from your computer, tablet or phone. No lockouts, or hidden limitations after a certain amount of views.

 Richard Palma BS, RDCS, RCS, ACS, FASE, FSDMS

-Daniel Bourque MS, RCS, FASE
+Daniel Bourque MS, ACS, RCS, FASE

 Echosonographer Orlando Regional Medical Center.
 Orlando, FL.
 No relevant financial relationships to disclose.